jeffrmorton/earthsync/README.md

 - Historical data retrieval.
 - Adjustable time windows, color scales, and normalization.
 - Configurable log levels via environment variables.
-- Monitoring with Prometheus and Grafana.
+- Monitoring with Prometheus and Grafana (HTTP requests, WebSocket connections, Redis queue length).
 - CI/CD pipeline with GitHub Actions.
+- Dockerized deployment with healthchecks.

 ## Prerequisites
 - Docker
 - Docker Compose
 - GitHub account for CI/CD
+- Bash-compatible shell (Linux/macOS; on Windows, use Git Bash or WSL2)

 ## Installation
 1. Clone or download the repository.
 2. Navigate to the project directory: `cd earthsync`
-3. Ensure the setup script is executable: `chmod +x setup_earthsync.sh`
+3. Combine the setup scripts: `cat part1.sh part2.sh > setup_earthsync.sh && chmod +x setup_earthsync.sh`
 4. Run the setup script: `./setup_earthsync.sh`
 5. Start the application: `docker-compose up --build`

 ## Usage
 - **Client Interface**: Open `http://localhost:3001` in your browser, log in or register with a username and password, and use the interface to switch between real-time and historical data, adjust settings, and toggle themes.
 The client automatically falls back to `http://localhost:3000` if `http://server:3000` is not resolvable (e.g., on Windows with WSL2).
-- **Prometheus Metrics**: Access at `http://localhost:9090` to view raw metrics scraped from the server.
+- **Prometheus Metrics**: Access at `http://localhost:9090` to view raw metrics scraped from the server and Redis exporter.
 - **Grafana Dashboard**: Access at `http://localhost:3002` (default login: admin/admin).
 The "EarthSync Server Metrics" dashboard is pre-configured and loaded automatically with Prometheus as the data source, displaying:
-  - **HTTP Requests Rate**: A graph showing the rate of HTTP requests per second, broken down by method, route, and status.
+  - **HTTP Requests Rate**: Rate of HTTP requests per second, broken down by method, route, and status.
-  - **WebSocket Connections**: A graph showing the number of active WebSocket connections over time.
+  - **WebSocket Connections**: Number of active WebSocket connections over time.
+  - **Redis Spectrogram History Length**: Length of the `spectrogram_history` list in Redis.
 - **Logs**: Check service logs with `docker-compose logs <service_name>` (e.g., `docker-compose logs server`).

 ## Stopping the Application